 Cleaning Guide for KitchenAid Refrigerator Condenser Coils

-Refer to the Use and Care Guide for additional information on cleaning the condensers for your specific refrigerator model.
+Refer to the Owner's Manual for additional information on cleaning the condensers for your specific refrigerator model.
 Some models do not require the condenser coils to be cleaned and other models can only be cleaned by a certified technician.

 Steps to clean the condenser: